-May 17 will be the third stage of lifting lockdown in the UK.
-The last change on April 12 allowed pubs and restaurants to re-open their outdoor seating areas, gyms and swimming pools to open and non-essential retail to re-open their doors.
+May 17 is the third stage of lockdown lifting in the UK.
+The last change on April 21 allowed pubs and restaurants to reopen their outdoor seating areas, gyms and swimming pools also reopened, and non-essential retail stores welcomed in customers again.

-Although there is always the chance that we will go back into lockdown again, the Prime Minister has stressed that there is “nothing in the present data that makes us think that we will have to deviate” from the government’s roadmap.
+Although there is always the chance that we will go into a circuit breaker lockdown before Christmas, the Prime Minister has stressed that there is “nothing in the present data that makes us think that we will have to deviate” from the government’s roadmap.

 What lockdown rules are changing on May 17?